-In the case of full feedback, Figures 9a and 9b show that confirmation bias in the confirmation model increases average reward regardless of the range of reward probabilities for the two options.
-The consistent effect of confirmation bias contrasts with the opposite effects of biases in learning rates in the valence model (see Figures 9c and 9d), where positivity bias is beneficial for low reward probabilities, while negativity bias is beneficial for high reward probabilities.
-These effects can be understood on the basis of a previous study (Caze & van der Meer, 2013).
-That study analyzed the reinforcement learning model in which the learning rate depended on the sign of prediction error as in the valence model.
-The study showed that if reward probabilities for both options $p^i < 0.5$, then it is beneficial to have a positivity bias.
-With such bias, both V^1 and V^2 will be overestimated and, critically, the difference $V^1 - V^2$ will be magnified, so with a noisy choice rule, the option with the higher reward probability will be more likely to be selected.
-By contrast, if both $p^i > 0.5$, then overestimating V^1 and V^2 would actually reduce the difference $V^1 - V^2$ due to a ceiling effect, because according to equation 1.1, reward estimates cannot exceed the maximum reward available, $V^i < 1$.
+In the case of full feedback, Fig. 9a-b show that confirmation bias in the confirmation model increases average reward irrespectively of the range of reward probabilities for the two options.
+The consistent effect of confirmation bias contrasts with the opposite effects of biases in learning rates in the valence model (Fig. 9c-d), where positivity bias is beneficial for low reward probabilities, while negativity bias is beneficial for high reward probabilities.
+These effects can be understood on the basis of a previous study mentioned in the Introduction (Caze & van der Meer, 2013).
+That study analysed reinforcement leaning model in which the learning rate depended on the sign of prediction error as in the valence model.
+The study showed that if reward probabilities for both options $p^i < 0.5$ , then it is beneficial to have a positivity bias.
+With such bias, both $V^1$ and $V^2$ will be overestimated and critically the difference $V^1 - V^2$ will be magnified, so with a noisy choice rule the option with the higher reward probability will be more likely to be selected.
+By contrast, if both $p^i > 0.5$ , then overestimating $V^1$ and $V^2$ would actually reduce the difference $V^1$ - $V^2$ due to a ceiling effect, because according to Eq 1 reward estimates cannot exceed the maximum reward available, i.e. $V^i$ 1.
 In this case, it is beneficial to have a negativity bias.
-Therefore, if one assumes that learning rates can differ between rewarded and unrewarded trials, the type of reward-increasing bias depends on the magnitude of reward probabilities in a task (Caze & van der Meer, 2013), a dependence clearly seen in Figures 9c and 9d.
+Therefore, if one assumes that learning rates can differ between rewarded and unrewarded trials, the type of reward-increasing bias depends on magnitude of reward probabilities in a task (Caze & van der Meer, 2013) and this dependence is clearly seen in Fig. 9c-d.